protocol-diver/pingu/README.md

 This is a simple and tiny heartbeat library with UDP. <br>
 Heartbeat is a message that checks if you are healthy or if other connected peers are healthy.
 The core feature is to periodically request a heartbeat and send an 'alive' message when a heartbeat request is received.
 Also need to surface a method that allows the user to check the health status. <br>
 It could make it your building easier when you need build a server with heartbeat.<br>
-If you need heartbeat communication with an external network among peers, register the public IP obtained through a process such as hole punching.
+If you need heartbeat communication with an external network among peers, register the public IP obtained through a process such as hole punching(<b>This library does not support communication across NAT</b>).

 ## Install
 ```